Contract reviews before you sign

 An honest take-home comparison that does not quietly forget the umbrella margin or the employer costs, so you pick the structure that actually leaves you better off.

-Crucially, inside or outside is not a label you choose.
+One thing to be clear on: inside or outside is not a label you choose.
 It depends on how the engagement really works.
 That is why we look past the headline rate at the substance of the contract, because that substance is what HMRC weighs if it ever asks.

 This is where contractors get caught out.
 For a long time you assessed your own status.
 That is no longer true for many engagements.

-Being inside IR35 on one contract does not make your limited company a waste of time.
+No. Being inside IR35 on one contract does not make your limited company a waste of time.
 Most contractors run a mix: an inside engagement here, an outside one there, and the company still does real work on the outside contracts.

 We model your real engagement mix rather than assuming the worst, set your salary and dividends around the outside work, and make sure the inside income is handled correctly, so you are never taxed twice or caught short.